gudnuf/cashu-address/README.md

 - We should use 32-byte x-only public keys for the input proofs so that the secrets blend in with the rest.
 - Allow wallets to "sync" a mint's spent secrets so that it doesn't have to fetch all for every scan
 - Analyze privacy concerns around claiming all discovered outputs at once.
 Should they all be claimed at once?
 Should we try to correlate outputs to a single transaction and only claim those at once?
-Any timing considerations?
 - Allow Alice to use multiple inputs
 - Encode the address... bech32?